TC AZ is a non-profit 501 (c)(3) Charity - AZ QCO Code 22218

 In her own words, Sun Joo explains: "I have decided to donate my professional hours to help Tremble Clefs raise money so our programs can continue.
 All the fees collected with this Special Zoom class will go to Tremble Clefs Arizona."

 The number of participants in this Zoom will be limited to 25.
 This special Zoom will give people with Parkinson's disease more time to interact with our music therapist, Sun Joo Lee.
-It will meet every Friday morning at 8:50 a.m., starting on July 17, 2020.
+It will meets every Friday morning at 8:50 a.m.

 Sessions will continue in August, September, and October.
 The cost for a month with 4 Friday sessions is $40.
 You pay by the month, not the session.
 There will be no refunds if you miss a Friday.